-Genital warts are warts that are located near or in the genital areas.
-In a female, that means on or near the vulva (the outside genital area), vagina, cervix, or anus.
-In a male, that means near or on the penis, scrotum, or anus.
+Genital warts are warts that are near or on a person's genital areas.
+For a girl, that means on or near the vulva (the outside genital area), vagina, cervix, or anus.
+For a guy, that means near or on the penis, scrotum, or anus.

 Warts appear as bumps or growths.
 They can be flat or raised, single or many, small or large.
 They tend to be whitish or flesh colored.
-They are not always easy to see with the naked eye, and many times a person with genital warts doesn't know that they're there.
+They are not always easy to see, so people who have genital warts often don't know they have them.

 Genital warts are caused by a group of viruses called HPV (short for human papillomavirus).
 There are more than 100 types of HPV.
 Some of them cause the kind of warts you see on people's hands and feet.
 Genital warts and the kinds of warts on hands and feet are usually caused by different types of HPV.

 More than 40 types of HPV cause genital warts.
-Genital warts can be passed from person to person through intimate sexual contact (vaginal, oral, or anal sex).
+Genital warts can be passed from person to person through intimate sexual contact (touching someone's genitals or having vaginal, oral, or anal sex).
 In some rare cases, genital warts are transmitted from a mother to her baby during childbirth.

 HPV infections are common in teens and young adults.
 The more sexual partners someone has, the more likely it is that the person will get an HPV infection.

-People often don't have any symptoms from genital warts — the warts usually do not hurt or itch, which is one reason why people may not know they have them.
 Doctors can diagnose warts by examining the skin closely (sometimes with a magnifying glass) and using a special solution to make them easier to see.
-A Pap smear (a test that is performed during a gynecologic exam) and other tests can help diagnose an HPV infection.
+Tests like Pap smears can help doctors find out if someone has an HPV infection.

 Experts believe that when a wart is present, the virus may be more contagious.
-But HPV can still be spread even without any visible warts.
+But HPV can still spread even if you can't see warts.

-A person who has been exposed to genital warts may have warts appear any time from several weeks to several months after exposure.
-Sometimes warts can take even longer to appear; the virus can live in the body for a very long time without causing any symptoms.
+Warts can appear any time from several weeks to several months after a person has been exposed to them.
+Sometimes they might take even longer to appear because the virus can live in the body for a very long time before showing up as warts.

-Because many people who are infected with HPV don't show any symptoms, anyone having sex should get regular medical checkups and tell their doctor about their sexual history.
+Because many people who are infected with HPV don't show any symptoms, everyone having sex should get regular medical checkups and tell their doctor about their sexual history.

-There is no cure that will get rid of the HPV virus completely.
+There is no cure that gets rid of the human papillomavirus completely.
 But treatments can reduce the number of warts — or help them go away faster.
-When the warts disappear, the HPV virus is still there, though it may not spread as easily.
+When the warts go away, the virus is still there.
+It could still spread to someone else.

 A doctor will do an examination, make a diagnosis, and then provide treatment, if necessary.
-A number of different treatments might be used depending on where the warts are located, how big they are, and how many there are.
-The doctor might put special medications on the warts, or remove them with treatments like laser therapy or chemical "freezing."
+A number of different treatments might be used depending on where the warts are, how big they are, and how many there are.
+The doctor might put special medications on the warts or remove them with treatments like laser therapy or chemical "freezing."

 Sometimes warts can come back, so you might need to visit the doctor again.
-Anyone with whom you've had sex also should be checked for genital warts.
+Anyone you've had sex with also should be checked for genital warts.

 |Planned Parenthood Info for Teens This site from the Planned Parenthood Federation of America has information on relationships and sexual health for teens.|